Summer Jobs in the Greek Islands

 Each summer thousands of workers arrive looking for jobs in Greece and the Greek Islands.
 They will spend anywhere from one to seven months living and working on the Greek islands in mostly tourist related services.There are seasonal jobs in hotels, cafes, bars, tavernas and car rental offices, to name just a few.
 For most of these summer jobs in the tourist areas dealing with English-speaking visitors there is no requirement that you speak the Greek language.

-Tourism remains one of the highest sectors of employment in the Greek Islands and temporary summer jobs are still to be had, particularly in the main tourist resorts.
+Tourism remains one of the highest sectors of employment in the Greek Islands and there are a number of temporary summer jobs to be had, particularly in the main tourist resorts.

 Check out the guide below and head for a working holiday in Greece this summer.